ahrefs/atd/doc/atdgen.rst

     type points = point list

-To use a different type name than defined in the ``Part1`` module, add a ``t`` field declaration to the annotation which refers the original type name:
+To use a different type name than defined in the ``Part1`` module, add a ``t`` field declaration to the annotation which refers to the original type name:

 .. code:: ocaml